annettebalmes/earth-data-analytics-final/README.md

 According to the USDA, Indiangrass occurs as a dominant or subdominant in the following
 classifications:

-Composition, classification and species response patterns of remnant tallgrass prairies in Texas.
+* Composition, classification and species response patterns of remnant tallgrass prairies in Texas.
-Classification of native vegetation at the Woodworth Station, North Dakota.
+* Classification of native vegetation at the Woodworth Station, North Dakota.
+(U.S.D.A. n.d.)

 With access to the USFS National Grassland Units, I found two locations in these areas where I knew Indiangrass was very likely to occur.
 1. Lyndon B. Johnson National Grassland, Texas, USA.